LemonPi/lemonpi.github.io/projects/vpr/vpr.md

 <div class="text-block">
 <p>
-	Data collection is still an on-going process, but current tests uniformly supports the fact that iterative rerouting through pruning results in substantial speedups, particularly for large circuits, without a degredation in routability and quality.
+	Data collection is still an on-going process, but current tests uniformly supports the fact that incremental rerouting through pruning results in substantial speedups, particularly for large circuits, without a degredation in routability and quality.
 </p>
 </div>